The Gastroenterology Fellowship Program at Lankenau Medical Center

 responsibilities, adherence to ethical principles and sensitivity to a

 The fellow must demonstrate adherence to professional ethical

-The fellow must be willing to admit to an error in judgement.
+The fellow must be willing to admit to an error in judgment.

 The fellow must demonstrate a commitment to ethical principles